elec327/elec327.github.io/lab1/index.md

    high.

 Now, reproduce your morse code circuit on the breadboard using LEDs and resistors in the lab.
-There are, however, some differences you need to take into account – **see questions 8-10!**
+There are, however, some differences you need to take into account – **see questions below!**
 Wire the circuit on your breadboard, and successfully program it.

 #### Demoing code